Cowpox: Life cycle

-Opposition
+Opposition to vaccination

 The majority of the population at the time accepted the up-and-coming vaccination.
 However, there was still opposition from individuals who were reluctant to change from the inoculations.
 In addition, there became a growing concern from parties who were worried about the unknown repercussions of infecting a human with an animal disease.
 One way individuals expressed their discontent was to draw comics that sometimes depicted small cows growing from the sites of vaccination.
 Others publicly advocated for the continuance of the inoculations; however, this was not because of their discontent for the vaccinations.
 Some of their reluctance had to do with an apprehensiveness for change.
 They had become so familiar with the process, outcome, positives, and negatives of inoculations that they did not want to be surprised by the outcome or effects of the vaccinations.
 Jenner soon eased their minds after extensive trials.
-However, others advocated against vaccinations for different reason.
+However, others advocated against vaccinations for different reasons.
 Because of the high price of inoculation, Jenner experienced very few common folk who were not willing to accept the vaccination.
 Due to this, Jenner found many subjects for his tests.
 He was able to publish his results in a pamphlet in 1798: An Inquiry into the Causes and Effects of Variolae Vaccinae, a Disease, Discovered in some of the Western Counties of England particularly Gloucestershire, and known by the Name of Cow Pox.

 Historical use

 After inoculation, vaccination using the cowpox virus became the primary defense against smallpox.
 After infection by the cowpox virus, the body (usually) gains the ability to recognize the similar smallpox virus from its antigens and is able to fight the smallpox disease much more efficiently.

-The cowpox virus contains 186 thousand base pairs of DNA, which contains the information for about 187 genes.
+The cowpox virus contains 222 thousand base pairs of DNA, which contains the information for about 203-204 genes.
 This makes cowpox one of the most complicated viruses known.
-Some 100 of these genes give instructions for key parts of the human immune system, giving a clue as to why the closely related smallpox is so lethal.
+A significant number of these genes give instructions for key parts of the human immune system, giving a clue as to why the closely related smallpox is so lethal.
 The vaccinia virus now used for smallpox vaccination is sufficiently different from the cowpox virus found in the wild as to be considered a separate virus.